chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 );
 ```

-The [tailwind website](https://tailwindcss.com/docs/what-is-tailwind/) has great documentation to get you started.
+The [tailwind website](https://tailwindcss.com) has great documentation to get you started.
+The starter uses [twin.macro](https://github.com/ben-rogerson/twin.macro) which also has some additional helpful utilities.

 **Customisation**

 - [Tailwind config](https://tailwindcss.com/docs/configuration).
-Open up the tailwind.js file to set your own project preferences & requirements, such as break-points, colours, and fonts
+Open up the `tailwind.config.js` file to set your own project preferences & requirements, such as break-points, colours, and fonts.

-- Edit the global styles (`src/styles/global.js`) which is injected into every page.
-Included are some default styles, along with light and dark mode assigned css variables which can be accessed throughout the component tree.

-- A layout component (`src/components/elements/layout.js`) is used for wrapping every page, setting a default layout and imports the template's Open Sans font
+- A layout component (`src/components/elements/layout.js`) is used for setting a standardised default layout.

 - This template uses the plugin [typefaces](https://github.com/KyleAMathews/typefaces/blob/master/README.md) to optimise font delivery.
-Changing font(s) simply requires installing your favourite typeface-font and importing into layout.js, or removing it altogether.
-Remember to add your font(s) into the tailwind.js config, into either the fonts sans/serif array, in order to use it with tailwind
+Changing font(s) simply requires installing your favourite typeface-font and importing into `gatsby-browser.js`.
+Remember to add your font(s) into `tailwind.config.js`, either the fonts sans/serif array, in order to use it with tailwind utilities.

-- SEO component, taken from [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), allowing you to add your meta/descriptions/title's
+- SEO component, taken from [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), allowing you to add your SEO descriptions & title's.

 - Favicon.
 Auto-generated from [gatsby-plugin-manifest](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-manifest#readme) set in `gatsby-config.js`.
 Replace the current favicon (`src/images/icon/logo.png`) with your own 512x512 icon

 - Analytics.
-Add your google analytics id into the `gatsby-config.js` file, or import it via a .env to get started.
+Add your google analytics id via an .env file `GOOGLE_ANALYTICS` to get started.

-- Light / Dark theme.
-Import the useTheme hook to get/set theme settings, which are stored in localStorage and sets the body's class name